-115.286 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion Oriana House policy 1080 states that the PREA Coordinator will activate a Client Sexual Abuse Review of all substantiated or unsubstantiated allegations of sexual abuse within thirty days of the conclusion of the investigation.
+Oriana House policy 1080 states that the PREA Coordinator will activate a Client Sexual Abuse Review of all substantiated or unsubstantiated allegations of sexual abuse within thirty days of the conclusion of the investigation.
 The review team shall include an upper management designee, compliance/accreditation manager, admissions manager, and input from a designated resident supervisor and/or caseworker, administrative investigator, and mental and/or medical practitioner.

-According to agency policy and as well as the PREA Coordinator, the team shall consider the following when reviewing the allegation and investigation: Consider whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification status, or perceived status; or gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse Assess the adequacy of staffing levels Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff The team is then tasked with preparing a report of its findings and any recommendations for improvement and submit the final report to the Vice President of Administration and Legal Counsel, who will be responsible to distribute the final report to the Executive Team.
+According to agency policy and as well as the PREA Coordinator, the team shall consider the following when reviewing the allegation and investigation:

+- Consider whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse - Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification status, or perceived status; or gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility - Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse - Assess the adequacy of staffing levels - Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff

+The team is then tasked with preparing a report of its findings and any recommendations for improvement and submit the final report to the Vice President of Administration and Legal Counsel, who will be responsible to distribute the final report to the Executive Team.
 The Executive Team will review and determine (with the input of the PREA Coordinator) which recommendations will be implemented or will document the reasons for not doing so.
 The regional Vice President of Corrections will be responsible for distribution the report to facility management and overseeing the implementation of the approved recommendations.

-The facility had three allegations in the past twelve months; however, the allegation outcome was not determined during the onsite visit.
+The facility had two allegations of sexual harassment during the past twelve months.
 The facility has not had to convene a review of any investigation.

 The facility provided the auditor with a copy of the SART report form.
 The Client Sexual Abuse Review form documents a summary of the allegation/investigation, the members of the committee, standard considerations, committee recommendations, executive staff review recommendations, approval of recommendations, reasons why recommendations are not approved, responsible staff for recommendations implementation, PREA Coordinator follow up on recommendations.

 The auditor was able to interview members of the SART and the Executive Committee.
 The members report that their main goals is to review any contributing factors that lead to the abuse so that they can implement procedures that will prevent the abuse from happening again.
-The Program Administrator is responsible for implementing any recommendations, the PREA Coordinator will conduct follow- up to ensure the recommendations have been implemented.
+The Program Administrator is responsible for implementing any recommendations, the PREA Coordinator will conduct follow-up to ensure the recommendations have been implemented.
 The Executive Committee is responsible for removing barriers that may prevent recommendations from being implemented.

-Review:

-Policy 1080

 Client Sexual Abuse/Harassment Review

-Investigation reports

-Interview with PREA Coordinator

 Interview with VP of Administration and Legal Counsel

 Interview with Human Resources Director

-Interview with Administrative Investigators